Horace Mann Educators (NYSE:HMN) Releases FY 2022 Earnings Guidance

 Horace Mann Educators (NYSE:HMN – Get Rating) issued an update on its FY 2022 earnings guidance on Wednesday morning.
 The company provided earnings per share (EPS) guidance of $2.15-$2.35 for the period, compared to the consensus estimate of $2.15.
 The company issued revenue guidance of -.

-Horace Mann Educators (NYSE:HMN – Get Rating) last announced its earnings results on Thursday, August 4th.
-The insurance provider reported ($0.01) earnings per share (EPS) for the quarter, topping analysts’ consensus estimates of ($0.16) by $0.15.
-The firm had revenue of $346.30 million for the quarter, compared to analyst estimates of $349.70 million.
+Horace Mann Educators (NYSE:HMN – Get Rating) last posted its quarterly earnings results on Thursday, August 4th.
+The insurance provider reported ($0.01) earnings per share for the quarter, topping analysts’ consensus estimates of ($0.16) by $0.15.
 Horace Mann Educators had a net margin of 4.34% and a return on equity of 5.54%.
-Horace Mann Educators’s revenue was down .2% compared to the same quarter last year.
-During the same quarter last year, the business earned $1.02 earnings per share.
-On average, research analysts anticipate that Horace Mann Educators will post 2.1 earnings per share for the current fiscal year.
+The company had revenue of $346.30 million for the quarter, compared to the consensus estimate of $349.70 million.
+During the same quarter last year, the firm posted $1.02 earnings per share.
+Horace Mann Educators’s revenue was down .2% on a year-over-year basis.
+As a group, analysts predict that Horace Mann Educators will post 2.1 EPS for the current year.

-In other news, EVP Matthew P. Sharpe sold 3,500 shares of the firm’s stock in a transaction on Friday, July 29th.
-The shares were sold at an average price of $34.43, for a total value of $120,505.00.
-Following the transaction, the executive vice president now owns 74,386 shares of the company’s stock, valued at approximately $2,561,109.98.
-The sale was disclosed in a legal filing with the SEC, which is accessible through this hyperlink.
-Insiders own 3.20% of the company’s stock.
+In related news, EVP Matthew P. Sharpe sold 3,500 shares of the firm’s stock in a transaction on Friday, July 29th.
+The shares were sold at an average price of $34.43, for a total transaction of $120,505.00.
+Following the completion of the sale, the executive vice president now directly owns 74,386 shares of the company’s stock, valued at approximately $2,561,109.98.
+The transaction was disclosed in a document filed with the SEC, which is available through the SEC website.
+Company insiders own 3.20% of the company’s stock.

 Institutional Investors Weigh In On Horace Mann Educators

-Several hedge funds and other institutional investors have recently added to or reduced their stakes in the company.
-Renaissance Technologies LLC increased its position in shares of Horace Mann Educators by 1,028.1% in the 1st quarter.
-Renaissance Technologies LLC now owns 93,631 shares of the insurance provider’s stock worth $3,917,000 after purchasing an additional 85,331 shares during the last quarter.
-JPMorgan Chase & Co. increased its position in shares of Horace Mann Educators by 38.2% in the 1st quarter.
-JPMorgan Chase & Co. now owns 159,434 shares of the insurance provider’s stock worth $6,670,000 after purchasing an additional 44,088 shares during the last quarter.
-BlackRock Inc. increased its position in shares of Horace Mann Educators by 0.7% in the 1st quarter.
-BlackRock Inc. now owns 6,076,433 shares of the insurance provider’s stock worth $254,178,000 after purchasing an additional 40,134 shares during the last quarter.
-Vanguard Group Inc. increased its position in shares of Horace Mann Educators by 0.8% in the 1st quarter.
-Vanguard Group Inc. now owns 4,963,155 shares of the insurance provider’s stock worth $207,609,000 after purchasing an additional 38,840 shares during the last quarter.
-Finally, State Street Corp increased its position in shares of Horace Mann Educators by 1.9% in the 2nd quarter.
-State Street Corp now owns 1,553,176 shares of the insurance provider’s stock worth $59,611,000 after purchasing an additional 28,539 shares during the last quarter.
+A number of large investors have recently added to or reduced their stakes in the company.
+Legal & General Group Plc grew its holdings in Horace Mann Educators by 2.1% during the 2nd quarter.
+Legal & General Group Plc now owns 119,771 shares of the insurance provider’s stock valued at $4,597,000 after purchasing an additional 2,438 shares in the last quarter.
+Captrust Financial Advisors grew its holdings in Horace Mann Educators by 58.6% during the 2nd quarter.
+Captrust Financial Advisors now owns 6,156 shares of the insurance provider’s stock worth $236,000 after acquiring an additional 2,274 shares in the last quarter.
+Thrivent Financial for Lutherans grew its holdings in Horace Mann Educators by 2.2% during the 2nd quarter.
+Thrivent Financial for Lutherans now owns 40,704 shares of the insurance provider’s stock worth $1,562,000 after acquiring an additional 876 shares in the last quarter.
+AQR Capital Management LLC grew its holdings in Horace Mann Educators by 11.6% during the 2nd quarter.
+AQR Capital Management LLC now owns 38,768 shares of the insurance provider’s stock worth $1,488,000 after acquiring an additional 4,039 shares in the last quarter.
+Finally, State Street Corp grew its holdings in Horace Mann Educators by 1.9% during the 2nd quarter.
+State Street Corp now owns 1,553,176 shares of the insurance provider’s stock worth $59,611,000 after acquiring an additional 28,539 shares in the last quarter.

 Horace Mann Educators Company Profile